Wojo-MannHummel/Nova/README.md

 # System Documentation Repository

-Welcome to the System Documentation Repository!
-This repository serves as a centralized location for all our system documentation, ensuring that team members can easily access and contribute to the documentation.
+This repository serves as a centralized version control system for our project's documentation.
+It is designed to store and track changes to documentation files by leveraging GitHub's features, we aim to simplify the process of updating and maintaining these documents.

 ## Getting Started

 To get started, you'll need a GitHub account.
 If you don't have one, you can create it for free at [GitHub](https://github.com/).
-Once you have an account, navigate to the repository URL (add your repository URL here).
+Once you have an account, navigate to the repository URL ([Link](https://github.com/Wojo-MannHummel/nova-docs)).

 ### Viewing Documents

 You can browse the repository's contents directly from the web browser.
-Simply click on the directory or file you wish to view.
-Markdown files (`.md`) will be automatically rendered for easy reading.
+Simply click on the directory or file you wish to view (note not all file types can be rendered).
+Markdown files (`.md`) will be automatically rendered for easy reading and a background task converts .docx files automatically to markdown for online viewing.

 ### Making Changes to Documents

-To make changes to a document using the web browser:
+To update a document, you will need to upload a new version of the file.
+Here's how you can do it using the GitHub web interface:

-1. **Navigate to the Document**: Find the document you want to edit in the repository and click on it to view its contents.
+1. **Navigate to the Folder**: Go to the folder where the document you wish to update is located.

-2. **Edit the Document**: Click on the pencil icon (Edit this file) in the upper right corner of the document view.
+2. **Upload the New Version**: Click on the "Add file" button near the top right corner and select "Upload files" from the dropdown menu.

-3. **Make Your Changes**: Edit the content directly in the GitHub text editor.
-For Markdown documents, you can use [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) for formatting.
-4. **Preview Changes**: Use the "Preview changes" tab to see how your changes will look.
-This is especially useful for Markdown files.
+3. **Select Your File**: Click "choose your files" to select the updated `.docx` file from your computer.
+Ensure the file name matches the document you're updating.

+4. **Commit the Change**: After uploading the file, scroll down to the "Commit changes" section.
+Here, you can:
+    - Provide a brief description of the changes made in the "Commit changes" textbox.
+    - Choose to commit directly to the main branch or create a new branch and start a pull request.
+Committing directly to the main branch is straightforward, but starting a pull request allows for discussion and review before the changes go live.

+5. **Submit Your Changes**: Click on "Commit changes" to finalize the update.
+The repository will now contain the latest version of your document, and the previous versions will be accessible through the commit history, allowing for version control and rollback if necessary.

 ### Committing Changes